peterkuma/masters-thesis/chapters/06_shortwave-intermittence.md

 Conclusion
 ----------

-Solar intermittence is a viable approximation in plane-parallel broadband radiative transfer schemes.
+shortwave intermittency is a viable approximation in plane-parallel broadband radiative transfer schemes.
 By avoiding calculation of solar gaseous optical thicknesses at every time step we gain a signification reduction in computation time, while maintaining good accuracy of heating rates.